blerpapp/js-data-cloud-datastore/README.md

 // Mappers in "store" will use the CloudDatastore adapter by default store.registerAdapter('datastore', adapter, { default: true })

-// Create a Mapper that maps to a "user" table store.defineMapper('user')
+// Create a Mapper that maps to a "user" kind store.defineMapper('user')
 ```